TrackerJack/TrackerJack/docs/source/index.rst

       * Tracked points imported as point clouds with editable vertices

       * Solids imported as Mesh Planes

+      * Supports import of After Effects animated solids and nulls, importing either key frames or data for every frame (for matching complicated AE animations)

       * All imported items parented to a Empty named "World" for easy scaling and grid alignment.